Teenage Boy Missing After Running Away From Migrant Children’s Shelter in Texas

-A 15-year-old boy ran away from a large shelter where he was being housed with other migrant children Brownsville, Texas, raising new questions about the welfare of children in the system, and how some are being kept from their parents.
+A 15-year-old boy ran away from a large shelter where he was being housed with other migrant children in Brownsville, Texas, raising new questions about the welfare of children in the system, and how some are being kept from their parents.

 Casa Padre reported the boy missing on Saturday afternoon, and police sent out search teams, but were unable to locate him.